Nasal concha: Function

-The conchae comprise most of the mucosal tissue of the nose and are required for functional respiration.
+The turbinates comprise most of the mucosal tissue of the nose and are required for functional respiration.
 They are enriched with airflow pressure and temperature-sensing nerve receptors (linked to the trigeminal nerve route, the fifth cranial nerve), allowing for tremendous erectile capabilities of nasal congestion and decongestion, in response to the weather conditions and changing needs of the body.
 In addition, the erectile tissue undergoes an often unnoticed cycle of partial congestion and decongestion called the nasal cycle.
 The flow of blood to the nasal mucosa in particular the venous plexus of the conchae is regulated by the pterygopalatine ganglion and heats or cools the air in the nose.

 The nasopulmonary and nasothoracic reflexes regulate the mechanism of breathing through deepening of inhalation.
 Triggered by the flow of the air, the pressure of the air in the nose, and the quality of the air, impulses from the nasal mucosa are transmitted by the trigeminal nerve to the breathing centres in the brainstem, and the generated response is transmitted to the bronchi, the intercostal muscles, and the diaphragm.

-The conchae are also responsible for filtration, heating, and humidification of air inhaled through the nose.
+The turbinates are also responsible for filtration, heating, and humidification of air inhaled through the nose.
 Of these three, filtration is achieved mostly by other more effective means such as mucus and cilia.
+The respiratory mucosa covering the conchae contains cilia and a rich vascular network that helps filter particles and adjust the temperature and humidity of inspired air.
 As air passes over the conchae, it is heated to 32–34 °C (89–93 °F), humidified (up to 98% water saturation) and filtered.

+The nasal conchae are also involved in the nasal cycle, a normal physiological alternation of congestion and decongestion that helps regulate airflow through each nostril.